turbot/powerpipe-docs/docs/powerpipe-hcl/card.md

 #### JQ Templates
 The `href` argument allows you to specify a [jq](https://stedolan.github.io/jq/) template to dynamically generate a hyperlink from the data in the row.
 To use a jq template, enclose the jq in double curly braces (`{{ }}`).

-Powerpipe will pass the first row of data to jq in the same format that is returned by [powerpipe query json mode output](/docs/reference/cli/query#powerpipe-query-run), where the keys are the column names and the values are the data for that row.
+Powerpipe will pass the first row of data to jq in the same format that is returned by [powerpipe query JSON mode output](/docs/reference/cli/query#powerpipe-query-run), where the keys are the column names and the values are the data for that row.

 For example, this query:
 ```sql